Opera Book Club

 Cost is $250 per person (books purchased separately)

-This cost includes participation in all four book club sessions across the entire season (dates listed below).
+This cost includes participation in all four book club sessions across the entire season (dates listed above).
 Each book club meeting will have a catered lunch and an exclusive conversation with a cast or crew member from the related opera.
 As an additional perk, participants in Opera Book Club also receive 20% off opera tickets.

 Laura Blankenship